Follow DMSCA on

 David J. Burton, AICP, is Founder/President/CEO of the Diverse Manufacturing Supply Chain Alliance (DMSCA), formerly the National Minority Manufacturing Institute (NMMI).
 His white paper, "The Strategic Intervention of Minority Small Manufacturing Enterprises in the Manufacturing Supply Chain, was written while consulting with the South Carolina Manufacturing Extension Partnership lead to pilot Department of Commerce and Department of Agriculture grant for a multi-year performance and quality driven diverse manufacturing supplier development program.
 Successes with this effort lead to his working with the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) to develop a national program to support diverse manufacturing development.
 Work with NIST lead to interest by the U.S. Navy in use of the model in its Mentor-Protégé program, Procter & Gamble and several other corporations in the application of the model supplier development.
 NMMI was formed by Burton in response to these and other organizations' need for a performance driven supplier development model for use with diverse suppliers in face of escalating demand for value-added performance in strategically sourced suppply chains.
 Burton is also President of SCDC Management Company, a management consulting company for supplier development Mentors in the U.S. Department of Defense Mentor-Protégé program, business research, and economic development programs.

 Burton has written numerous articles on supply chain related supplier development including, "Moving Without the Ball – Beating the Odds in Strategically Sourced Global Supply Chains,”Moving Without the Ball – Prepare to Play on a Faster Court,” "Moving Without the Ball III – "Performance Differentiation and Running with the Big Dogs,” "Corporate Mentoring – Key to Minority Manufacturing Integration in the Global Value Chain,” "Minority Manufacturing in FTZs - A Key to Job Retention in the US," "Minority Supplier Supply Chain Alignment – A Window of Opportunity” and others.
 Burton has a long record of experience in cutting edge innovative diverse small business development, community and new town development, and small business incubation and funding programs.
 His former company, Burton and Associates, received a national Gold Addy Award "best" public services marketing and advertisement campaign.
+Burton is the 2013 Recipient of the Lawyers Committee for Civil Rights Frank R. Parker Client Award for his community work in a major case involving HBCU equity and parity.
 He holds a Master’s degree from the University of Pennsylvania in Regional Science and Planning, and an MS from Morgan State University.
 He was a USRA Captain in the U.S. Army and is a decorated Vietnam Veteran.

 Icy Williams – Vice President for Development